MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v25.md

 ### Install the full-text search feature to the SQL server instance

 The SQL server instance that hosts your Business Central database must include the **Full-text and Semantic Extractions for Search** feature.
-This feature is required by the version 25 Microsoft base application; however, it isn't installed by default.
+The version 25 Microsoft base application requires feature; however, it isn't installed by default.

-1. Verify whether full-text search is installed:
+1. To verify whether full-text search is installed:

    - Using Transactional-SQL